ms-dot-k/Visual-Context-Attentional-GAN/README.md

 ### Pre-trained ASR model checkpoint
-Below lists are the pre-trained ASR model to evaluate the generated speech.
+Below lists are the pre-trained ASR model to evaluate the generated speech. <br>
 WER shows the original performances of the model on ground-truth audio.

 |       Setting       |   WER   |